Oonch Neech

-Oonch Neech (or Oonch Neech ka Papada) is a rural and urban street children's game and variation of Tag game played of North India and Pakistan.
+Oonch Neech (or Oonch Neech ka Papada) is a rural and urban street children's game and variation of Tag game played in North India and Pakistan.
 Oonch Neech (Hindi) translates Up and Down in English.

 In Andhra Pradesh, it is played in the name of Nela Banda, (Telugu:నేల-బండ) which is now extinct owing to urbanization and western influence.
 This game needs at least 4 or more kids.
 A place where you will find footpath or jogging lane or some surface higher than the level of grass is ideal to play this game.